List of Bundesliga hat-tricks

 This is a list of Bundesliga hat-tricks.
 Since its creation, more than fifty players have scored at least one hat-trick.
 Gerd Müller has scored 32 Bundesliga hat-tricks, making him the player with the most hat-tricks in Bundesliga history.
-Robert Lewandowski and Mario Gómez share the record for most hat-tricks in a single season with five.
+He also holds the record for most hat-tricks in a single season with six.
 Dieter Müller holds the record for most goals in one Bundesliga match with six.